• Home

 How to Make Eggless Brownies

-Here are the step by step instructions to make these brownies!
+Here are the step by step instructions to make this eggless brownies recipe!

 Smooth Melted chocolate in a bowl.

-In a small bowl, combine the milk and white vinegar.
+In a small bowl, stir together the milk and white vinegar.
 Let sit 5-10 minutes and stir again.
-It will appear chunky.
-That's normal.
+It will appear chunky; that's normal.
 Set aside.

 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.